192nd Airlift Squadron: Tactical Reconnaissance

 With combat operations beginning in January as part of Operation Desert Storm, the 192nd flew combat missions in the RF-4C.
 When the first strikes against Iraq took place on 17 January 1991, the RF-4Cs were in action from the start.
-At first, they were limited to daylight operations, flying over Kuwait almost every day in search of Republican Guard units.
+At first, they were limited to daylight operations, flying over Kuwait almost every day in search of Iraqi Republican Guard units.
 They flew over Baghdad looking for such targets as rocket fuel plants, chemical weapons plants, and command and communications centers.
 Later, the RF-4Cs were repeated diverted from other photographic missions to go and look for Scud launchers hiding in western Iraq.
 No RF-4Cs were lost in action and eventually flew over 1,000 combat hours and 350 combat flying missions.
 The unarmed Nevada aircraft took over 19,000 photographic prints using 300,000 feet of film without a single target lost from processing.

 Following the end of Desert Storm, the RF-4Cs began their retirement from USAF and Air National Guard service.
-The 192nd RS finally turned in its last four RF-4Cs on 27 September 1995, their planes being flown to Davis–Monthan AFB for storage.
+The 192nd RS finally turned in its last four RF-4Cs on 27 September 1995, their planes being flown to Davis–Monthan Air Force Base for storage.
 These aircraft were the last RF-4Cs in operational service, and with their retirement the era of RF-4C service with United States armed forces to an end.